What you don't know about auto liability coverage could hurt you (and your wallet). Learn how to choose the right liability car insurance for you.

 Note: not all insurance providers look at your credit history to calculate your rate.
 In fact, they’re not allowed to use it in some states.

-Are you paying more for liability car insurance than you think you should?
-Enter your zip code here to compare quotes for liability auto insurance coverage from multiple companies and find the best rates.
+Do you want a better deal on liability coverage?
+Try comparing quotes for liability auto insurance coverage from multiple companies and find the best rates.

 As a result, many agents and experts suggest buying liability policies that provide:

 What if you want to buy a single-limit policy?
 Go with one that offers at least $300,000 of coverage.

 Don’t worry if you have to raise your coverage limits a bit for them to meet these minimums.
 Doing so shouldn’t add much to your bill.
 In fact, you’ll only pay about 20 percent more (or less) to increase your limits from $100,000 to $300,000.

 If your coverage won’t pay for all of a car accident's costs, you could be sued for the remainder.
 So think about buying as much liability insurance as you can afford.

 A: Most of the time, yes, it will.
 There are exceptions to that rule, though.
 An example: your rental car is worth a lot more than your own car.
 In that case, your liability insurance may not fully cover the costs tied to an accident you cause.

 But if you use a credit card to pay for a rental car, that card may provide supplemental insurance.
 Some credit cards only offer collision coverage, and that won’t protect you if you cause an accident that injures someone.